-2.14.1 The names of the Chairman and Governors present at the meeting shall be recorded in the minutes.

-2.15 Quorum

-- 2.15.1 No business shall be transacted at a meeting unless: - 2.15.1.1 at least one third of all the Governors are present, including; - 2.15.1.2 at least one third of the total of Public Governors; and - 2.15.1.3 at least one third of the combined total of Staff Governors and Appointed Governors. - 2.15.2 If at any meeting there is no quorum present within 30 minutes of the time fixed for the start of the meeting, the meeting shall stand adjourned for at least 5 Clear Days and upon reconvening, those present shall constitute a quorum. - 2.15.3 If a Governor has been disqualified from participating in the discussion on any matter and/or from other voting on any resolution by reason of the declaration of a conflict of interest as provided in Standing Order 7 he shall no longer count towards the quorum.
+- 2.14.1 The names of the Chair and Governors present at the meeting shall be recorded in the minutes. - 2.15 Quorum - 2.15.1 No business shall be transacted at a meeting unless at least one third of all the Governors are present, including at least one third of the public Governors. - 2.15.2 If at any meeting there is no quorum present within 30 minutes of the time fixed for the start of the meeting, the meeting shall stand adjourned for at least 5 Clear Days and upon reconvening, those present shall constitute a quorum. - 2.15.3 If a Governor has been disqualified from participating in the discussion on any matter and/or from other voting on any resolution by reason of the declaration of a conflict of interest as provided in Standing Order 7 he or she shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
 The meeting must then proceed to the next business.

-- 2.16 Meetings: Electronic Communication - 2.16.1 In this Standing Order "communication" and "electronic communication" shall have the meanings set out in the Electronic Communications Act 2000 or any statutory modification or re-enactment thereof. - 2.16.2 A Governor in electronic communication with the Chairman and all other parties to a meeting of the Council of Governors or of a committee or sub-committee of the Governors shall be regarded for all purposes as personally attending such a meeting provided that, but only for so long as, at such a meeting he has the ability to communicate interactively and simultaneously with all other parties attending the meeting including all persons attending by way of electronic communication. - 2.16.3 A meeting at which one or more of the Governors attends by way of electronic communication is deemed to be held at such a place as the Governors shall at the said meeting resolve.
-In the absence of such a resolution, the meeting shall be deemed to be held at the place (if any) where a majority of the Governors attending the meeting are physically present, or in default of such a majority, the place at which the Chairman of the meeting is physically present. - 2.16.4 Meetings held in accordance with this SO are subject to requirements in respect of quorum.
+- 2.16 Meetings: Electronic Communication - 2.16.1 In this Standing Order "communication" and "electronic communication" shall have the meanings set out in the Electronic Communications Act 2000 or any statutory modification or re-enactment thereof. - 2.16.2 A Governor in electronic communication with the Chair and all other parties to a meeting of the Council of Governors or of a committee or sub-committee of the Governors shall be regarded for all purposes as personally attending such a meeting provided that, but only for so long as, at such a meeting he or she has the ability to communicate interactively and simultaneously with all other parties attending the meeting including all persons attending by way of electronic communication. - 2.16.3 A meeting at which one or more of the Governors attends by way of electronic communication is deemed to be held at such a place as the Governors shall at the said meeting resolve.
+In the absence of such a resolution, the meeting shall be deemed to be held at the place (if any) where a majority of the Governors attending the meeting are physically present, or in default of such a majority, the place at which the Chair of the meeting is physically present. - 2.16.4 Meetings held in accordance with this SO are subject to requirements in respect of quorum.
 For such a meeting to be valid, a quorum MUST be present and maintained throughout the meeting. - 2.16.5 The Minutes of a meeting held in this way MUST state that it was held by electronic communication and that the Governors were all able to hear each other and were present throughout the meeting.